Editorial Review

 Copper Peptides and Extracellular Matrix Remodeling

-Copper peptides as a class — including GHK-Cu, AHK-Cu (Ala-His-Lys-Cu), and other copper-binding peptide complexes — leverage the essential role of copper ions in collagen and elastin biology.
-Copper serves as a cofactor for lysyl oxidase, the enzyme that catalyzes the cross-linking of collagen and elastin fibers.
-Without adequate copper-mediated cross-linking, newly synthesized collagen and elastin molecules cannot form the dense, organized fiber networks required for skin tensile strength and elastic recoil.
+Copper peptides — including GHK-Cu, AHK-Cu (Ala-His-Lys-Cu), and other copper-binding complexes — harness copper's essential role in collagen and elastin biology.
+Copper acts as a cofactor for lysyl oxidase.
+This enzyme cross-links collagen and elastin fibers into their functional form.

-The remodeling activity of copper peptides extends to scar tissue and damaged skin.
-By simultaneously stimulating new collagen/elastin synthesis, promoting controlled degradation of disorganized scar collagen (through MMP modulation), and enhancing stem cell migration to damaged areas, copper peptides facilitate organized tissue reconstruction rather than simply adding bulk collagen.
-Studies on post-surgical wounds show that copper peptide application improves scar quality scores and reduces post-inflammatory hyperpigmentation.
+The result is organized tissue reconstruction, not just bulk collagen addition.
+Studies on post-surgical wounds show copper peptide application improves scar quality scores and reduces post-inflammatory hyperpigmentation.
 For general skin peptide applications, see the glow peptide guide.

 Important Disclaimer